OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 Office Add-ins provide the following advantages over add-ins built using VBA, COM, or VSTO:

 - Cross-platform support.
-Office Add-ins run in Office for Windows, Mac, iOS, and Office Online.
+Office Add-ins run in Office for Windows, Mac, iOS, and Office web clients.

 - Centralized deployment and distribution.
 Admins can deploy Office Add-ins centrally across an organization.